McKenzie Wark: Work

-In 2013 Wark, along with Alexander Galloway and Eugene Thacker, published the book Excommunication: Three Inquiries in Media and Mediation.
+In 2013, Wark, along with Alexander Galloway and Eugene Thacker, published the book Excommunication: Three Inquiries in Media and Mediation.
 In the opening of the book the authors ask "Does everything that exists, exist to be presented and represented, to be mediated and remediated, to be communicated and translated?
 There are mediative situations in which heresy, exile, or banishment carry the day, not repetition, communion, or integration.
 There are certain kinds of messages that state 'there will be no more messages'.
 Hence for every communication there is a correlative excommunication."
 This approach has been referred to as the "New York School of Media Theory."

 At The New School, Professor Wark teaches seminars on the Situationist International, the Militarized Vision lecture, as well as Introduction to Cultural Studies.
 Wark was an Eyebeam resident in 2007.

+Reverse Cowgirl is an autofictional account of Wark's various experiences of gender and sexuality as she understood them on the cusp of her transition.
+Her autofictional account of her relationship with Kathy Acker, originally intended to be part of Reverse Cowgirl, became instead the start of Philosophy for Spiders: on the low theory of Kathy Acker.
+Wark's correspondence with Acker had been published in 2015 as I'm Very into You, which she described in the afterword to the German edition as a work of "accidental autofiction."

+Molecular Red (2016) according to its subtitle, is a "theory for the Anthropocene."
+The first half of the book draws on the relatively neglected Marxism of Alexander Bogdanov, and which reads the work of Andrei Platonov as Marxist theory.
+Out of these Wark draws a theory and practice of Marxism as the applied knowledge of collaborative labor.
+The second half of the book applies this Bogdanovite lens to the work of Donna Haraway, Karen Barad, and Kim Stanley Robinson.

+General Intellects (2017) and Sensoria (2020) collect Wark's essay on other theorists who, together, Wark thinks might enable a collaborative knowledge of the present moment, such that it might be transformed.

 In 2019, McKenzie Wark's book Capital Is Dead: Is This Something Worse? was published from Verso.
-Building on her earlier book A Hacker Manifesto, Wark differentiates vectoralist class from capitalists and landlords as a new ruling class gaining its power through the ownership and control of information.
+Building on her earlier book A Hacker Manifesto, Wark differentiates a vectoralist class from capitalists and landlords as a new ruling class gaining its power through the ownership and control of information.

+In the epistolary Love and Money, Sex and Death, Wark writes to her deceased mother, her sister, and various lovers.
+This book, along with I'm Very into You and part of Raving, was intentionally written in the second person, which Wark considers to be enabling for trans literature.
+She writes that: "Addressing the text in the second person to and from specific people, real or imagined, gets us away from the omniscient narrator and allows us to explore how particular experiences and emotions fall outside both literary and social norms."